 - Is your survey brief and easy to fill in?
 When the survey is several pages long and gives your respondent that ‘black box’ feeling, they’re going to quit.
 Either make all your questions transparent, by showing them all on one page, or be super clear about how long the experience will take.

 - Is your survey responsive?
-In other words: is it also easily filled in on a mobile device?
-More that 60% of email are nowadays opened on a mobile.
+In other words: is it also easily filled-in on a mobile device?
+Nowadays, more than 60% of emails are opened on a mobile.
 This means there’s a reasonable chance your customer will open the questionnaire on his/her phone or tablet.
 When this doesn’t work properly….
 They will certainly quit.

 - Are your questions personal and relevant for the recipient?
 Same deal as the invitation – don’t ask questions you already know the answer to!
 Asking a customer what they bought from you only makes you look incompetent.